Kingdom of Loango: History

 The origins of the kingdom are obscure.
 The most ancient complex society in the region was at Madingo Kayes, which was already a multi-site settlement in the first century CE.
 At present archaeological evidence is too scarce to say much more about developments until the late fifteenth or early sixteenth centuries.

-Loango is not mentioned in early travelers' accounts of the region, nor is it mentioned in the titles of King Afonso I of Kongo in 1535, though Kakongo, Vungu, and Ngoyo, its southern neighbors.
-It is therefore unlikely that there was a major power on the coast of Central Africa north of the Congo River.
+Loango is not mentioned in early travelers' accounts of the region, nor is it mentioned in the titles of King Afonso I of Kongo in 1535, though Kakongo, Vungu, and Ngoyo are.

 The earliest reference to Loango in a documentary source is a mention around 1561 by Sebastião de Souto, a priest in Kongo, that King Diogo I (1545–61) sent missionaries to convert Loango to Christianity.
 Duarte Lopes, ambassador from Kongo to the Holy See in Rome in 1585, related that "Loango is a friend of the King of Congo and it is said that he was a vassal in past times" which is consistent with Loango's origins from Kakongo, a vassal of Kongo.

 Dutch visitors recorded the first traditional account of the kingdom's origin in the 1630s or '40s.
 In their account as reported by the geographer Olfert Dapper, the region where Loango would be constructed was populated by a number of small polities including Mayumba, Kilongo, Piri and Wansi, "each with their own leader" who "made war on each other."
-He recorded that the founder of Loango, who boasted hailing from the district in Nzari in the small coastal kingdom of Kakongo, itself a vassal of Kongo, triumphed over all his rivals through the skillful use of alliances to defeat those who opposed him, particularly Wansa, Kilongo and Piri, the latter two of which required two wars to subdue.
+He recorded that the founder of Loango, who said he hailed from the district in Nzari in the small coastal kingdom of Kakongo, itself a vassal of Kongo, triumphed over his rivals through the skillful use of alliances to defeat those who opposed him, particularly Wansa, Kilongo and Piri, the latter two of which required two wars to subdue.
 Once this had been effected, however, a range of more northern regions, including Docke and Sette submitted voluntarily.
-Having succeeded in the conquest, the new king moved northward and after having founded settlements in a variety of places, eventually built his capital in Buali in the province of Piri (from which the ethnic name "Muvili" eventually derived).
+Having succeeded in the conquest, the new king moved northward, founded settlements in a variety of places and eventually built his capital in Buali in the province of Piri (from which the ethnic name "Muvili" eventually derived).

-The English traveller Andrew Battel wrote when he was there in about 1610, that the predecessor of the unnamed king ruling at that time was named "Gembe" or "Gymbe" (modernized as "Njimbe").
-A Dutch description published in 1625 said that a ruler who had died sometime before that date had ruled for 60 years and thus had taken the throne around 1565.
+The English traveller Andrew Battel wrote when he was there in about 1610, that the predecessor of the king ruling at that time was "Gembe" or "Gymbe" (modernized as "Njimbe").
+A Dutch description published in 1625 said that a ruler who had died sometime before that date had ruled for 60 years and taken the throne around 1565.
 The documentary chronology thus makes it very likely that Njimbe was the founder and first ruler mentioned in the traditions, and this supposition is supported by traditions recorded around 1890 by R. E. Dennett which also named Njimbe as the first ruler.